 Toggle menu

-On this page:
+On this page

-West Berkshire Council is not able to give you financial advice about your care options - we encourage everyone who needs care to talk to an independent financial adviser for impartial and specialist support.
+West Berkshire Council is not able to give you financial advice about your care options.
+We encourage everyone who needs care to talk to an independent financial adviser for impartial and specialist support.

-Why Go to a Financial Adviser?
+Why go to a financial adviser

-Independent financial advisers are impartial and are not under pressure from a company or organisation to recommend one solution over another for you.
+Financial advisers are experts at helping people get the information they need to make good decisions about their long-term care.
+Independent financial advisers are impartial.
+This means they are not under pressure from a company or organisation to recommend one solution over another.
 They are there to give the best advice possible after an assessment of your situation.

 Not all advisers are equally qualified, so you need one that has a clear understanding of long-term care planning.

-• Some advisers are also held to account by an official body, the Financial Conduct Authority (FCA).
+Some advisers are also held to account by an official body, the Financial Conduct Authority (FCA).
 This means that they stick to a code of conduct and ethics, and take responsibility for recommending different products that might help.

-What Will it Cost?
+What it might cost

 • The Society of Later Life Advisers (SOLLA) holds a register of accredited advisers that have qualifications in financial advice, including long-term care funding - search their directory for a suitably-qualified adviser close to you